Frequently Asked Questions

 How can I join the March along the route?

-Will there be a rest point on the March route?
+Will there be rest points or bathrooms on the March route?

 Celebration and Program